-A range of savings options have been developed over the medium term to mitigate the impact of these cuts and enable the Council to deliver a balanced budget.
-These total £1.218m and include £0.932m of savings for 2015-16 already agreed in the 2014 budget setting as well as other planned savings for 2015-16 which include;
+The Medium Term Financial Strategy (MTFS) sets out the council's strategic approach to managing its finances over a rolling four year period.
+A range of savings options have been developed over the medium term to mitigate the impact of funding cuts and enable the Council to deliver a balanced budget.
+These include sharing services with neighbouring councils, reviewing staff structures and service efficiencies.
+In 2015-16, savings targets of £1.218m were identified, including £0.932m of savings already agreed as part of the 2014 budget setting process, and £228k as a result of a corporate review of budgets.

-- £228k as a result of a Corporate review of budgets - £28k as a result of reviewing insurance recoveries - £30k as a result of contract reviews the 2015-16 net revenue budget and are therefore in line with the Council's optimal reserve level.
+The Council has reviewed its level of reserves, taking account of the financial risks that could pose a threat to the Authority over the medium term and also in light of the cuts in future funding.
+The Council has set its optimal level of general reserves at 12% of the net revenue budget.
+The general reserves as at 31 March 2016 are £2.011m which represents 12% of the 2015-16 net revenue budget and are therefore in line with the Council's optimal reserve level.
 In addition to the general reserve, a number of earmarked reserves exist.
 These are sums set aside for specific purposes and essentially allow funds to be saved over a number of years for large and often one-off items of expenditure, thereby smoothing the impact on Council Tax.
 The need for these reserves is reviewed regularly.